elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-difference-between-distal-and-proximal-in-anatomical-terminology.md

 url: /learn/psychology/questions/what-is-the-difference-between-distal-and-proximal-in-anatomical-terminology
 score: -1.0
 related_article1:
-    id: 164412
+    id: 164410
-    title: How does the temporal lobe contribute to auditory processing?
+    title: >-
+        What is the involvement of the basal ganglia in Parkinson's disease?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-auditory-processing
+    url: /learn/psychology/questions/what-is-the-involvement-of-the-basal-ganglia-in-parkinsons-disease
 related_article2:
-    id: 164417
+    id: 164406
-    title: How are directional terms applied to understand brain orientation and reference points in anatomy?
+    title: >-
+        What is the general anatomy of the basal ganglia and how is it related to the thalamus?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-directional-terms-applied-to-understand-brain-orientation-and-reference-points-in-anatomy
+    url: /learn/psychology/questions/what-is-the-general-anatomy-of-the-basal-ganglia-and-how-is-it-related-to-the-thalamus
 related_article3:
-    id: 164414
+    id: 164407
-    title: What cognitive functions are associated with the frontal lobe?
+    title: >-
+        How does the basal ganglia contribute to motor coordination and involuntary motor control?
     subject: Psychology
-    url: /learn/psychology/questions/what-cognitive-functions-are-associated-with-the-frontal-lobe
+    url: /learn/psychology/questions/how-does-the-basal-ganglia-contribute-to-motor-coordination-and-involuntary-motor-control
 related_article4:
-    id: 164412
+    id: 164409
-    title: How does the temporal lobe contribute to auditory processing?
+    title: >-
+        How does Parkinson's disease affect dopamine levels and what are the resulting symptoms related to motor function?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-auditory-processing
+    url: /learn/psychology/questions/how-does-parkinsons-disease-affect-dopamine-levels-and-what-are-the-resulting-symptoms-related-to-motor-function
 related_article5:
-    id: 164412
+    id: 164409
-    title: How does the temporal lobe contribute to auditory processing?
+    title: >-
+        How does Parkinson's disease affect dopamine levels and what are the resulting symptoms related to motor function?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-temporal-lobe-contribute-to-auditory-processing
+    url: /learn/psychology/questions/how-does-parkinsons-disease-affect-dopamine-levels-and-what-are-the-resulting-symptoms-related-to-motor-function
 ---

 &nbsp;